High Castle Conservatory

 High Castle Teleorkestra (HCT) is a newly-formed remote music ensemble whose members have played in various ground-breaking bands such as Estradasphere, Mr. Bungle, Farmer's Market, Umlaut, Probosci, I.S.S., Don Salsa, Secret Chiefs 3 and more.
 Comprised of middle-aged collaborators scattered about the globe, HCT focuses on superbly-produced, pluridimensional, enigmatic recordings.

-Our goal is keep things low cost so that many may partake in these lessons.
-Our hope is to not get involved in creating multiple $$ tiers which would require lots of headaches for content delivery to different tiers.
-We instead are choosing to put our faith in you and have a minimum of $5 per month, but ask you to voluntarily pay more according to the value you feel you are getting, while taking into account your current economic situation.
-Lets say you are a non-musician that is casually curious to check out the music appreciation and music production lessons (just to see behind the scenes) but are not going to be studying any of the songwriting etc, staying at $5 would be reasonable.
+We offer multiple tiers depending on whether you are a musicna or non-musicians and how deep you want to get into this subject matter.
+Lets say you are a non-musician that is casually curious to check out the music appreciation content, the lowest tier will give you and music production lessons (just to see behind the scenes) but are not going to be studying any of the songwriting etc, staying at $5 would be reasonable.
 Lets say you are a serious musician/songwriter/producer and these courses would serve to be more like your professional music instructor.
 Considering that a music instructor makes $60 an hour for weekly lessons, one might pay $240 per month for that service in the real world, but for us you may consider paying $20-$50 per month voluntarily depending on your personal financial considerations.
 We let you choose, and if that model works, we will go with that.
 We pledge that if anyone is suffering through financial hardships, they can email us and take the courses for free until things turn around.
 We would rather you be involved than to not participate because you can't afford it.